imamorn/gcrobotwebclient/README.md

 Edit IP and port of Url in getThickness.js in case of changing server
 </br>const Url = 'http://localhost:xxxx/positions';

-GCrobot server side
+GCrobot side
-- Create randomly fake values of thickness and update values every 5 seconds
+- It creates randomly fake values of thickness and updates values every 5 seconds.
-- limit 1000 rows (0-999) then reset to 0
+- Data is limited to 1000 rows (0-999) then reset to 0.